Fray23/emacs-harpoon/readme.md

 3. Unlike many others, it **does not store anything inside your **``** directory**, meaning your bookmarks survive `git checkout branch` — no more losing state across branches.
    - Project-specific bookmarks require [Projectile](https://github.com/bbatsov/projectile).
    - Outside of any project, bookmarks are saved to a **global fallback file**.
 4. It's minimal: under 200 lines of Emacs Lisp.
-Zero dependencies.
+The only dependency is [Projectile](https://github.com/bbatsov/projectile)
 5. Includes harpoon-next / harpoon-prev functions for fast cycling like in harpoon.nvim.
 6. Bookmarks are searchable through minibuffer using your existing file selection tools (e.g. counsel with fzf), making navigation fast and intuitive.